 Location 27 Uitkyk Street, Franschhoek, Western Cape

-Lie of the land The Cape Dutch home is on La Clé des Montagnes’ second vineyard, and is beautifully appointed courtesy of Jacques Erasmus (from Hemelhuijs), with spellbinding views, a tennis court, helipad, duck ponds, water features, and lush lawns as far as the eye can see, complete with spacious living and entertaining areas, a traditional farmhouse kitchen and a large swimming pool.
+Lie of the land The Cape Dutch home is on La Clé des Montagnes’ second vineyard, and has been beautifully decorated by Jacques Erasmus (from Hemelhuijs).
+Spellbinding views, a tennis court, swimming pool, duck ponds, water features, lush lawns as far as the eye can see, spacious living and entertaining areas, and a traditional farmhouse kitchen complete the picture.
+Hell, there’s even a Helipad!

-Above and beyond The passionate team of experienced chefs are hand to tend to all your dining desires, while you’ll have full access to the breathtaking grounds and comfortable living spaces.
+Above and beyond The passionate team of experienced chefs are on hand to tend to all your dining desires, while you’ll have full access to the beautiful grounds and sumptuous living spaces.
 Did we mention you can also book it as your own private villa?
 Bliss.

 Room rate Garden Rooms: From R6 000 per room per night (depending on season)